katebrenner/GoogleMapsAPI/project-worksheet.md

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
+ - I wanted to use a css framework to make the page responsive, but instead I wrote out the code so I had more control over it

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.
+ -couldn't get icons to render when in a separate script file, so ended up moving them to a script tag within the ejs file.
+- error: syntax error at or near "BY"
+- solution: SELECT * FROM locations OBRDER BY lng -> SELECT * FROM locations OBRDER BY lng DESC
+- couldn't get edit page to default to the location's venue based on its venue id
+- solution: <%= locations.venue_id === venue.venue_id ? 'selected' : null %>
 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier
 **RESOLUTION**: Missing comma after first object in sources {} object